UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

 7. Confirm with UKCloud Support that the update has been successful.

 8. If you encounter any problems, contact UKCloud Support.
 If you can't access My Calls, you can call UKCloud Support on 01252 303 300 (select option 2).

+## Changing your password reset email address

+1. [*Log in to the UKCloud Portal*](ptl-gs.md#logging-in-to-the-ukcloud-portal) using your login email address.

+2. Click your username in the toolbar and select **Update contact details**.

+3. Enter the new email address into the Password Reset Email Address field and click Save.

+4. An email will be sent to both the old address and the new one to let them know about the change.

+5. If you encounter any problems, contact UKCloud Support.
+If you can't access My Calls, you can call UKCloud Support on 01252 303 300 (select option 2).

 ## Feedback